carlos815/portfolio-blog/content/blog/blog/en/pomodoro-context-api/index.md

 ---
 title: "Create a Pomodoro timer using the Context API"
 date: "2023-01-26"
-description: "A mini tutorial on how to combine the Context API with LocalStorage"
+description: "A full project from the beginning to end"
 featuredimage:
   src: "./cover.png"
   alt: "Pomodoro timer"